What can I do with a degree in Anthropology?

 An undergraduate degree in anthropology can prepare you for a number of exciting career paths.
 While traditionally, anthropologists have been employed in university settings, many other opportunities are available in today’s world for trained anthropologists with a Bachelor’s or Master’s degree, including work in government, corporate centers, museums, non-profit organizations, and cultural resource management.

-According to the U.S. Bureau of Labor Statistics, "Employment of anthropologists and archaeologists is expected to grow 19% from 2012 to 2022, faster than the average for all occupations.”
-In 2012, anthropologists in the United States earned a median salary of over $57,000 per year.1
+According to the U.S. Bureau of Labor Statistics, "Employment of anthropologists and archaeologists is expected to grow 5% from 2019 to 2029, faster than the average for all occupations.”
+In 2019, anthropologists in the United States earned a median salary of $63,670 per year.1

 At a glance…